awsdocs/aws-dms-step-by-step/doc_source/index.md

-# AWS Database Migration Service Step-by-Step Migration Guide
+# Database Migration Guide Step-by-Step Walkthroughs

 -----
 *****Copyright &copy; Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****